leo-reyna/SQL-Data-Analysis/MathDB/README.md

 # How To Use Mathematical Expressions and Aggregate Functions in SQL

 To practice many of the mathematical expression examples in this tutorial, you’ll need a database and table loaded with sample data.
 This tutorial will refer to this sample database and table throughout.
 The steps to create it are in below copy.
 The original copy of this exercises/tutorial can be found at [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-use-mathematical-expressions-in-sql).
-I changed the code a bit because I was using Microsoft SQL.

 ## Creating a MathDB